s-expresso/clojobuf-codec/README.md

                    :fixed64 | :sfixed64 | double |
                    :string"
   [reader packed-type] ...)

+(defn read-len-coded-bytes
+  "Read the next value as varint N, and return the next N bytes as binary."
+  [reader] ...)

 (defn read-raw-wire
   "Read next value generically based on wire-type.
 This function is typically used iff